FjordSoftware/carrierwave-fuzzy-storage/README.md

 Currently it only supports storing files on various storages supported by carrier wave (s3/file).
 This allows some files to be kept on disk while some files being kept in s3.

+Including CarrierWave::FuzzyStorage::ActiveRecordSupport is optional.
+First argument is default storage and all other arguments are uploader mounts.

 ## TODO